-The name served me well though since it did get me some high profile gigs that were all related to my hobbies – like working with anime studios and doing design/development work for Culture Japan.
-It has its fair share of negatives too since I usually get derogatory remarks about it especially with people not familiar with the actual definition of the word “otaku” – which I don’t mind ^^;
+The name served me well since it did get me some high profile gigs that were all related to my hobbies – like working with anime studios and doing design/development work for Culture Japan.

 Design has been my real passion, and I find joy in creating and designing stuff for other people.
 I learned a lot over the years of doing freelance design work for both local and international clients.
 With that experience, I was able to work on any types of design projects whether it’s print, web, illustrations, UI/UX, and motion.
 I’m no master in any of those fields, but it allowed me to be a very flexible designer that can adapt to almost anything which is a big plus in the freelance world.

-My flexibility as a designer was tested when I did some work collaboration for Danny Choo (Culture Japan) where I did work in almost every field of design.
+My flexibility as a designer was tested when I did some work collaboration for Danny Choo (Culture Japan) where I did work in almost every field of design (and development).
 It was a pretty challenging collaboration since I had to do print, motion/VFX, and web while making sure DC doesn’t spot any inconsistencies in my work ^^;

 Well, he did spot a couple of errors from time to time, but you can’t avoid it ^^; He’s very particular when it comes to details.
 To cut the story short, it is one of the best experiences in my design career, and like my other previous experiences, it made me into a better designer.

 Will try to post more about our collaboration sometime in the future.

 I’m so lucky that I was able to do what I love for work.
 Similar to the famous saying of “Choose a Job You Love, and You Will Never Have To Work a Day in Your Life.”